 Comment.
-Former Section 730.04 is continued in Probate Code Section 16305, except that the parenthetical rule in subdivision (b)(2) of former Section 730.04 has been revised to require apportionment of rent, interest, and annuities.
+Former Section 730.04 is continued in Probate Code Section 16304 without substantive change, except that the parenthetical rule in subdivision (b)(2) of former Section 730.04 has been revised to require apportionment of rent, interest, and annuities in conformity with Section 4(b)(2) of the Revised Uniform Principal and Income Act (1962), and references to the testator and the will have been revised so that the rules apply to apportionment of income following the death of a settlor of a revocable living trust.